 This exception is not available if the rule violation is part of a pattern or practice of violations by Aetna or the Plan.

-You may request a written explanation of the violation from the plan or Aetna, and the plan or Aetna must provide such explanation within 10 days, including a specific description of its bases, if any, for asserting that the violation should not cause the internal claims and appeals process to be deemed exhausted.
+You may request a written explanation of the violation from the plan or Aetna, and the plan or Aetna must provide such explanation within 10 days, including a specific description of its basis, if any, for asserting that the violation should not cause the internal claims and appeals process to be deemed exhausted.
 If an External Reviewer or a court rejects your request for immediate review on the basis that the plan met the standards for the exception, you have the right to resubmit and pursue the internal appeal of the claim.
 In such a case, within a reasonable time after the External Reviewer or court rejects the claim for immediate review (not to exceed 10 days), you will receive notice of the opportunity to resubmit and pursue the internal appeal of the claim.
 Time periods for re-filing the claim shall begin to run upon your receipt of such notice.

 Full and Fair Review of Claim Determinations and Appeals

-Aetna will provide you, free of charge, with any new or additional evidence considered, relied upon, or generated by Aetna (or at the direction of Aetna), or any new or additional rationale as soon as possible and sufficiently in advance of the date on which the notice of Final Internal Adverse Benefit Determination is provided, to give you a reasonable opportunity to respond prior to that date.
+Aetna will provide you, free of charge, with any new or additional evidence considered, relied upon or generated by Aetna (or at the direction of Aetna), or any new or additional rationale as soon as possible and sufficiently in advance of the date on which the notice of Final Internal Adverse Benefit Determination is provided, to give you a reasonable opportunity to respond prior to that date.

 You may file an appeal in writing to Aetna at the address provided in this booklet, or, if your appeal is of an urgent nature, you may call Aetna's Member Services Unit at the toll-free phone number on your ID card.
-Your request should include the group name (that is, your employer), your name, member ID, or other identifying information shown on the front of the Explanation of Benefits form, and any other comments, documents, records and other information you would like to have considered, whether or not submitted in connection with the initial claim.
+Your request should include the group name (that is, your employer), your name, member ID or other identifying information shown on the front of the Explanation of Benefits form, and any other comments, documents, records and other information you would like to have considered, whether or not submitted in connection with the initial claim.

 An Aetna representative may call you or your health care provider to obtain medical records and/or other pertinent information in order to respond to your appeal.

 You will have 180 days following receipt of an Adverse Benefit Determination to appeal the determination to Aetna.
-You will be notified of the decision not later than 15 days (for pre-service claims) or 30 days (for post-service claims) after the appeal is received.
+You will be notified of the decision not later than 15 days (for preservice claims) or 30 days (for post-service claims) after the appeal is received.
 You may submit written comments, documents, records and other information relating to your claim, whether or not the comments, documents, records or other information were submitted in connection with the initial claim.
-A copy of the specific rule, guideline or protocol relied upon in the Adverse Benefit Determination will be provided free of charge upon request by you or your Authorized Representative.
+A copy of the specific rule, guideline or protocol relied upon in the Adverse Benefit Determination will be provided free of charge upon request by you or your authorized representative.
 You may also request that Aetna provide you, free of charge, copies of all documents, records and other information relevant to the claim.

 If your claim involves urgent care, an expedited appeal may be initiated by a telephone call to the phone number included in your denial, or to Aetna's Member Services.
-Aetna's Member Services telephone number is on your Identification Card.
-You or your Authorized Representative may appeal urgent care claim denials either orally or in writing.
-All necessary information, including the appeal decision, will be communicated between you or your Authorized Representative and Aetna by telephone, facsimile, or other similar method.
+Aetna's Member Services telephone number is on your identification card.
+You or your authorized representative may appeal urgent care claim denials either orally or in writing.
+All necessary information, including the appeal decision, will be communicated between you or your authorized representative and Aetna by telephone, facsimile or other similar method.
 You will be notified of the decision not later than 36 hours after the appeal is received.

-If you are dissatisfied with the appeal decision on an urgent care claim, you may file a second level appeal with Aetna.
+If you are dissatisfied with the appeal decision on an urgent care claim, you may file a second-level appeal with Aetna.
 You will be notified of the decision not later than 36 hours after the appeal is received.

-If you are dissatisfied with a pre-service or post-service appeal decision, you may file a second level appeal with Aetna within 60 days of receipt of the level one appeal decision.
-Aetna will notify you of the decision not later than 15 days (for pre-service claims) or 30 days (for post-service claims) after the appeal is received.
+If you are dissatisfied with a preservice or post-service appeal decision, you may file a second-level appeal with Aetna within 60 days of receipt of the level one appeal decision.
+Aetna will notify you of the decision not later than 15 days (for preservice claims) or 30 days (for post-service claims) after the appeal is received.

 If you do not agree with the Final Internal Adverse Benefit Determination on review, you have the right to bring a civil action under Section 502(a) of ERISA, provided that you file any lawsuit or similar enforcement proceeding, commenced in any forum, within 12 consecutive months after the date of receiving a final determination on review of your claim or, if earlier, within two years from the date on which you were aware, or should have been aware, of the claim at issue in the suit.